GW Invariants Relative Normal Crossings Divisors

-If $B_i\ne x$ then the restriction of $f^i$ to $B_i$ is a degree $s_i(x)$ chain of trivial components in $(D^2)_m$ connecting the points $\pi_i(p_+)$ to $\pi_i(p_-)$, both of which must be on the total divisor of $(D^2)_m$.
-In particular for each node $y$ of $B_i'$, $f^i(y_-)=f^i(y_+)$ lands in the total divisor, with the two branches of $f$ landing on opposite sides of the divisor.
-Furthermore, $f$ satisfies the following {\em enhanced matching condition at $y$}: \bear \lim_{n\ra \infty}\frac{ \la_{n, l_i(y)}}{ \mu_n(y) ^{s_{i}(x)} }=a_i(y_+) a_i(y_-) \eear where $a_i(y_\pm)$ and $s_i(y_\pm)=s_i(x)$ are the two leading coefficients of $f$, and respectively the contact multiplicity, $l_i(y)$ is the level of $f(y_\pm)$ (equal to the largest of the two consecutive levels of the lifts $\wt f(y_\pm))$, while $\mu(y)$ is defined by (\ref{mu.at.y}).
+When $B_i\ne x$ then the restriction of $f^i$ to $B_i$ is a degree $s_i(x)$ chain of trivial components in $(D^2)_m$ stretching from $\pi_i(p_-)$ to $\pi_i(p_+)$, both of which must be on the total divisor of $(D^2)_m$.
+In particular for each node $y$ of $B_i'$, $f^i(y_-)=f^i(y_+)$ lands in the total divisor, with the two branches of $f^i$ landing on opposite sides of the divisor.
+Furthermore, $f$ satisfies the following {\em refined matching condition at $y$}: \bear \lim_{n\ra \infty}\frac{ \la_{n, l_i^+(y)}}{ \mu_n(y) ^{s_{i}(x)} }=a_i(y_+) a_i(y_-) \eear where $a_i(y_\pm)$ and $s_i(y_\pm)=s_i(x)$ are the two leading coefficients of $f$, and respectively the contact multiplicity, while $l_i^+(y)$ is defined by (\ref{def.min.max.l}) and $\mu(y)$ by (\ref{mu.at.y}).

-When $B_i=x$ then $f^i(x_-)=f^i(x_+)$; if this lands in the total divisor of $(D^2)_m$, then $f$ satisfies the corresponding enhanced matching condition at $x$ in the direction $i$: \bear \lim_{n\ra \infty}\frac{ \la_{n, l_i(x)}}{ \mu_n(x) ^{s_{i}(x)} }=a_i(x_-) a_i(x_+) \eear \end{lemma} \pf This follows by refining the arguments in the proof of Lemma \ref{L.lim.level.2}, using also the information described above.
-Of course we work locally in the neighborhoods $O_x$ and $U_x$ of $x$ and $p$ described above, where we can separately project onto the $i$'th direction.
+When $B_i=x$ is a node of $C_0$ then $f^i(x_-)=f^i(x_+)$; if this lands in the total divisor of $(D^2)_m$, then $f$ satisfies the corresponding refined matching condition at $x$ in the direction $i$: \bear \lim_{n\ra \infty}\frac{ \la_{n, l_i(x)}}{ \mu_n(x) ^{s_{i}(x)} }=a_i(x_-) a_i(x_+) \eear \end{lemma} \begin{proof} This follows by refining the arguments in the proof of Lemma \ref{L.lim.level.2}, using also the information described above.
+Here we work locally in the neighborhoods $O_x$ and $U_x$ of $x$ and $p$ described above, where we can separately project onto the $i$'th direction.
 Denote by $C_n'$ the intersection of $C_n$ with $O_x$.